Horror Vacui

 How do Horror Vacui and Space Work in Different Cultures?

-The target users’ culture is an important consideration for negative space.
+The target users’ culture is an essentially important consideration for negative space.
 Western cultures tend to associate clean, minimalist designs with sophistication.
-In some Eastern cultures, such as China, however, it’s different.
-A densely packed design is often a sign of wealth and abundance.
-Therefore, it’s crucial to understand the cultural context of the user base.
+In some Eastern cultures—such as China—though, it’s different.
+A densely packed design is often a sign of wealth and abundance there.
+So, it’s crucial to understand the cultural context of the user base.

-Overall, horror vacui is more a historical anomaly to consider and minimize than a warning to scare designers away from including details on a page or screen.
-The goal is always to mirror the users’ needs and communicate the brand message.
-Designers should be mindful of the risks of horror vacui and how much detail to include.
-White space is not wasted space.
+Overall, perhaps the best way to approach horror vacui is to be aware of it—and manage it.
+One way to see it is as more a historical anomaly to consider and minimize than a warning to scare designers away from including details on a page or screen.
+Whatever the case, the goal is always to mirror the users’ needs—and get the brand message across without confusing anyone, and know how much detail to include.
+White space isn’t wasted space.
 “Nothing” is a handy tool here and applies to a wide range of possibilities in product design.
 The key to the enterprise with navigating horror vacui is good judgment and the careful application of a designer’s skill set.

 Take our Visual Design: The Ultimate Guide course.